freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/manual/sound.md

 # Sound

-Unity, the general purpose game engine VPE is built on top of, provides many useful audio features out of the box.
+Unity, the game engine VPE is built on top of, provides many useful audio features out of the box.
 It can import and play several common audio file formats, it supports directional audio and surround sound and provides mixing and mastering functionality.
-For a comprehensive overview, refer to the
+For a comprehensive overview, refer to the [Unity documentation](https://docs.unity3d.com/6000.0/Documentation/Manual/Audio.html).
-[Unity documentation](https://docs.unity3d.com/6000.0/Documentation/Manual/Audio.html).
-On top of this built in functionality, VPE provides some features specific to pinball.
+On top of this built-in functionality, VPE provides some features specific to pinball.

 ## Sound Assets